pixelnest/pixelnest.github.io/_products/presskit.html.md

 **presskit.html** is a tool to create a presskit for your company, products or games.

+The goal of **presskit.html** is to generate only static HTML pages — no PHP required at all.
+Just fill some XML data files, add some images, execute a command, and boom.
+It's done.

 This is a complete re-implementation, with a permissive MIT license, of [presskit()][dopresskit], which was originally created by [Rami Ismail](https://twitter.com/tha_rami) of [Vlambeer](http://www.vlambeer.com).

 To quote the original [presskit()][dopresskit]: